 4) JEL classification and key words

 Authors are expected to deliver the proposed articles in correct English (British standard).
 Linguistic correction before submission is encouraged.
-The maximum length of an article is 10 000 words.
+The minimum length of an article is 5 000 words and the maximum length is 10 000 words.

 Quotation standards are to be respected in case of other types of contributions such as legislation and case law reviews, book reviews and reports concerning scientific events and other notes.

-Articles should be submitted in an electronic form, formatted in MS Word or in Open Office.
+Articles should be submitted in an electronic form, formatted in MS Word.

 Potential Authors are encouraged to make themselves familiar with the rules governing review process already during the preparation of the submission.